google/GTMAppAuth/README.md

 }];
 ```

-### Serialization
+### Serialization to the Keychain

-You can easily serialize `GTMAppAuthFetcherAuthorization` objects using the
+You can easily serialize `GTMAppAuthFetcherAuthorization` objects and store
+them in Keychain items using the included
-included Keychain category.
+`GTMAppAuthFetcherAuthorization+Keychain` category.

 ```objc
 // Serialize to Keychain